utilmeta/utype/docs/en/guide/cls.md

     """
 ```

+Sample values `example` and descriptions `description` are also specified to better describe the purpose of the field.

-*  `content`: The content field of the article, which uses `alias_from` parameters to specify some aliases that can be converted from it.
+* `content`: the content field of the article, which uses `alias_from` to specify some aliases that can be converted from.
 This feature is very useful for field renaming and version compatibility.
 For example, the content field name of the previous version is `'body'`.
 Is deprecated and used `'content'` as the name of the content field in the current version

-*  `views`: The page view field of the article specifies a `ge` minimum value constraint and a default value of 0, so the default value of 0 is automatically filled in when there is no input, and an error is thrown when the input value or the assigned value violates the constraint.
+* `views`: the page view field of the article, specifies a `ge` minimum value constraint and a default value 0, so the default value 0 is automatically filled in when there is no input, and an error is thrown when the input value or the assigned value violates the constraint.

 ```python
 from utype import exc